GabeStah/gremlin-chaos-monkey/src/index.md

 ## Who Is This Guide For?

-We've created this guide primarily for engineers and other enterprise technologists who are looking for the ultimate resource on Chaos Monkey, as a way to get started with Chaos Engineering.
-We want to help readers see how Chaos Monkey fits into the whole realm of Chaos Engineering practices.
+We've created this guide primarily for engineers who are looking for an in-depth resource on Chaos Monkey, as a way to get started with Chaos Engineering.
+We want to help readers see how Chaos Monkey fits into the practice of Chaos Engineering.

 ## Why Did We Create This Guide?

-Our goal here at Gremlin is to empower engineering teams to build more resilient systems through thoughtful Chaos Engineering.
+Gremlin's goal is to empower engineering teams to build more resilient systems through thoughtful Chaos Engineering.
 We're on a constant quest to promote the [Chaos Community](https://www.gremlin.com/community/) through frequent [conferences & meetups](https://meetup.com/pro/chaos), in-depth [talks](https://www.gremlin.com/community/#talks), detailed [tutorials](https://www.gremlin.com/community/tutorials/), and the ever-growing list of [Chaos Engineering Slack channels](https://www.gremlin.com/slack).

 While Chaos Engineering extends well beyond the scope of one single technique or idea, Chaos Monkey is the most well-known tool for running Chaos Experiments and is a common starting place for engineers getting started with the discipline.